WilsonChen99/Android_Find-My-Classmates/README.md

 You can go to the profile page and click on the "SETTINGS" button on top right corner of the page.
 You can then change name and standing as you wish.

+[ New Functionalities After Sprint ]
+1. Added the functionality to unblock a blocked user
+2. Added the functionality to change and update user profile picture
+3. Added the confirmation messages for profile changes.